 For some children, reunification with a birth family is not possible.
 Those children may need an adoptive home, and many foster parents do adopt their foster children.
 In such cases, there’s little to no financial cost for families adopting from the foster care system.

-Are we eligible to be a foster parent in Arizona?
+Are we eligible to be foster parents?

 To become a licensed foster family in the state of Arizona, you:

 Must be 21 or older, with good references and a physician’s statement verifying your emotional and physical health.

 Need enough living space for a foster child (including a separate bed) and enough income to support your own family’s needs.

 In addition, at Christian Family Care, we partner with married or single individuals who agree to our statement of faith, and are actively involved in Christian community.

 How long does it take to receive a fostering license?